 Bible Text: 3 …….
 We went ashore at Tyre, where the ship was going to unload its cargo.
 4 There we found some believers and stayed with them a week……

-By using the only means of transportation from one place to another, Paul wound up having to be at the Port of Tyre for over a week while goods were being unloaded for the local people.
-Whenever a cruise ship stops into a port, they have enough tours and/or suggestions for its passengers that I don’t believe you would ever have time to think of the local church.
+APPLICATION: By using the only means of transportation from one place to another, Paul wound up having to be at the Port of Tyre for over a week while goods were being unloaded for the local people.
+In our world today, think about when a cruise ship stops into a port.
+They will inevitably have lots of tours and/or suggestions for its passengers, but I don’t believe you would hear them suggest time at a local church, or listening, and ministering to the poor and downtrodden.
 What do you find to do while on vacation with regards to God, His church and/or His people?
 Do you tend to take a vacation from all of your ‘God related things’ also?
 I once heard a sermon entitled ‘Saints on Vacation’, and it truly was an eye opener!
-Here’s what I really enjoy about attending a church in the area in which I vacation: (a) It is refreshing to see God at work not only in my home church, but also in fresh new ways that are so apropos for the area.
-In other words, ministry in a rural town to mostly farmers, might look quite different to ministry in a coastal town to mostly college-aged kids. (b) I find that there is greater freedom to worship in a place that I am visiting, because we tend to build a box around what is permissible in worship at our home church, mostly because of our friends and family who may be present. (c) I look for ideas that I could bring back and share with my home church.
+Here’s what I really enjoy about attending a church in the area in which I vacation: (a) It is refreshing to see God at work not only in my home church, but also in fresh new ways that are so apropos for the area that I am visiting.
+In other words, ministry in a rural town to mostly farmers, might look quite different to ministry in a coastal town to mostly college-aged kids. (b) I find that there is greater freedom to worship in a place that I am visiting, because we tend to build a box around us, as to what is permissible in worship at our home church, mostly because of what our friends and family may think. (c) I look for ideas that I could bring back and share with my home church.
 Perhaps a bulletin, or other literature; and (d) I find it refreshing to just worship with these new-found believers without the distraction of any side jobs on my mind.
-Paul’s new found Christian friends followed him to the seashore and sent him off with a prayer meeting.
+When it was time to leave the island, Paul’s new found Christian friends followed him to the seashore and sent him off with a prayer meeting.
 I believe that visiting a church while on vacation, might bring similar results, for fellow Christians are often out to minister to attendees – especially visitors!
 Be sure to always include church attendance as part of your vacation plans, won’t you?

-Father, we are either a Christian or we’re not.
+PRAYER: Father, we are either a Christian or we’re not.
 We either want to be with you, or we don’t.
-These things will hold true in our normal working weeks, but they will also hold true even when we’re out of town and even when out of sight of our pastor or church leaders.
-Mixing with saints of other towns remind us a lot of what it might be like when we worship around Your throne with saints from all over the world.
+These things will hold true in our normal work week, but they will also hold true even when we’re out of town and even when out of sight of our pastor or church leaders.
+Mixing with saints of other towns remind us a lot of what it might be like when we worship around Your throne with saints from all nations and all cultures from all over the world.
 Please help us to hold true to our faith, and to desire times of worship with other believers, even when out of town or far from our local church.
-Heaven will not just be made up of members of my church.
-Please help us to get used to the idea of worshiping with other believers while still here on earth.
-Thank You Lord for who You are and especially who you are to such a vast cloud of witnesses here on this earth today.
+Heaven will not just be made up of members of my church, so please help us to get used to the idea of worshiping with other believers while still here on earth.
+Thank You Lord for who You are and especially who You are to such a vast cloud of witnesses here on this earth today.
 I look forward to the day that we will all be gathered around your throne worshiping at Your feet!
 AMEN!